Yoga for Acidity

 When acidity symptoms occur more than twice a week, your doctor may diagnose you with Gastroesophageal reflux disease or GERD.
 Chronic acidity may lead to serious risks that include:

 - Oesophagus damage: Oesophagus is the tube that connects your mouth to your stomach.
-When acid moves back up and enters the oesophagus, it sets the stage for esophageal ulcers, oesophagitis, esophageal strictures, and Barrett’s Oesophagus.
+When acid moves back up and enters the esophagus, it sets the stage for esophageal ulcers, oesophagitis, esophageal strictures, and Barrett’s Oesophagus.

 - Acid reflux can wear down the enamel of your teeth and lead to cavities.